 In July 2014, Tri Delta made the largest single fundraising commitment by a St. Jude partner in the hospital's history–pledging $60 million in 10 years.
 After 3 and a half years, we are already halfway to our goal!

 Kappa Alpha Theta supports Court Appointed Special Advocates and The Kappa Alpha Theta Foundation through our philanthropic efforts.

 The Eta Sigma Chapter supports our philanthropies through fundraising events, and hands-on service.
-Our chapter has hosted Cookies for CASA, KATWalk, and Corn Hole for CASA to benefit our philanthropies.
+Their chapter has hosted Cookies for CASA, KATWalk, and Corn Hole for CASA to benefit our philanthropies.
 Additionally, some of our members have interned at CASA, or gone on to become CASA Advocates post-graduation.

 Kappa Kappa Gamma

 Reading is Fundamental: This is one of their national philanthropies where they support the nation's largest children's literacy non-profit that ensures all children have access to books, as well as have the ability to read.
 To raise money for this cause, they hold an event every year called Reading is Key, where they go to local friendly centers in Orange and read to the children and provide them with books.

 Fleurish: Fleurish is their chapter's pride and joy where they dedicate an entire week to promoting a specific cause, whether it be female empowerment or the choose love movement.
 Each event throughout the week is specific to a certain message we are promoting that day, and at the end of the week to cap it all off we bring in a well-known speaker to discuss these topics.
 All of the money raised from ticket sales go toward their philanthropy.

 The Kappa Kappa Gamma Foundation: This is their other national philanthropy that supports Kappa women through the funding of educational programs, as well as financial assistance through scholarships and grants.